influxdata/ansible-influxdb-enterprise/README.md

     - "ALTER RETENTION POLICY autogen ON test DURATION 666h REPLICATION 2 default"
 ```

+_Note: When bringing up the cluster for the first time, it's a good idea to use `--skip-tags=influxdb-cluster`, this ensures all hosts are up before establishing a cluster.
+It's also wise to run against the first meta-node first using the `--limit` option.
+We'll improve this in the future._

 # Prerequisites

 * InfluxDB Enterprise License Key, a free trial can be obtained [here](https://www.influxdata.com/products/)